National Biodiversity Network: NBN Trust

 The NBN Trust—the organisation facilitating the building of the Network—supports agreed standards for the collection, collation and exchange of biodiversity data and encourages improved access.
 The present partnership consists of over 200 public and voluntary organisations and individual members.

-The NBN Atlas currently holds over 230 million species records from over 900 different datasets (September 2020).
+The NBN Atlas currently holds over 300 million species records from over 1000 different datasets (August 2024).
 Data on the NBN Atlas can be accessed by anyone interested in UK, Northern Ireland and Isle of Man wildlife and can be searched at many different levels, as it allows the viewing of distribution maps and the downloading of data by using a variety of interactive tools.
 The maps can be customised by date range and can show changes in a species’ distribution.

 The organisation believes that, by providing tools to make wildlife data accessible in a digitised and exchangeable form and by providing easy access to the information people need, wise and informed decisions can be made to ensure the natural environment is protected now and for future generations.

-In April 2017 the NBN Atlas replaced the NBN Gateway.

 Team

-The National Biodiversity Network Trust employs a team to facilitate and co-ordinate its growth and development and is referred to as the 'Secretariat'.
+The National Biodiversity Network Trust employs a team to facilitate and co-ordinate its growth and development and is governed by a Board of Trustees.
 The NBN Trust is a registered charity.